yolandameow/data_pipline_practice/README.md

       negative, neutral and positive sentiment.
     * Output a sorted list of cities by the predicted positive sentiment score to the output file.

-## Notes/Hints/Suggestions

- * We have provided a skeleton file to get you started named `pipeline.py`, and a script `run.sh` that will execute this luigi pipeline.
- * You must use the `luigi` package.
- * You must use Python (any version is fine).
- * Feel free to use any Python packages.
-We used `pandas`, `scikit-learn`, `numpy` (as seen in the included requirements.txt).
- * Do not worry too much about run-time/memory efficiency.
-So long as it runs within 15 minutes, it should be fine.

 ## References